-Pretrial Stipulation: Respondent agreed to resolve the instant matter by way of this stipulation prior to the filing of the pretrial statements.
-(See Silva-Vidor v.
-State Bar (1989) 49 Cal.3d 1071, 1079 [where mitigating credit was given for entering into a stipulation as to facts and culpability].)
+Prefiling Stipulation: Respondent entered into this stipulation as to facts and culpability prior to the filing of a Notice of Disciplinary Charges.
+(Silva-Vidor v.
+State Bar (1989) 49 Cal.3d 1071, 1079 [where mitigative credit was given for entering into a stipulation as to facts and culpability].)